madpilot/kegerator/README.md

 So, the obvious thing to do was to make a new controller!

 This controller has a ESP32, as well as a 128x32 i²c LCD.

 I've replaced the thermistor with a Dallas ds18b20 temperature sensor (in parasitic mode so I can reuse the two-wires), and added a line for a heater relay so the board can be reused for a fermenter.

+The front buttons are wired up as well.
+The esphome firmware I use switches out the "unit" button with a on/off button.

 ## Example esphome configuration